pchiorean/Indentz/docs/README.md

 ### Scale

 #### **`ScaleToPageSize`** / **`ScaleToPageMargins`** / **`ScaleToSpreadBleed`**
-Scales the selected items to the page size, page margins, or spread bleed.
-All items are scaled together, as a group.
+Scales the selected objects to the page size, page margins, or spread bleed.
+All objects are scaled together, as a group.

 The **`ScaleTo...H`** and **`ScaleTo...W`** variants scale to the height or width of their target.